subscribe: Posts | Comments

 Kananaskis Country is preserved by the Alberta Government, and is primarily an un-spoild wilderness area covering over 4000 square km (1440 sq. miles).

-The Hay Meadow, Mt.
+The Hay Meadows, Mt.
 Lorette Site

 sites-kananaskis_(1)